MaximusV/d1workshop/setup.rst

 remove the braces as they are redundant if you are indenting blocks anyway and it makes for much cleaner code to read.

 It is important that you use whitespace OR tabs for indentation but not both.
+For this workshop you must stick with whitespaces.
 If you're using an editor the easiest thing is to set tabs to use whitespaces.
 The Micropython REPL handes indentation automatically for you.
 As a rule, whereever you see the colon character, ``:``, the next line must be indented.
 This is usually applies to class and function definitions, conditional blocks (if/else) and loops::

     def adder(x, y):